br007/Hot-in-Hurr/README.md

 Known Issues:

-1. I have been noticing issues, where the pygame will stop play music and describe that
+1. I have been noticing issues, where the pygame module will not play music and describe that